vadimkantorov/tsp-bb/README.md

-# tsp-rust
-Implementation of branch-and-bound for TSP in Rust
+# Implementation of branch-and-bound for TSP in Rust and C++

+The implementation follows division of search space by inclusion/exclusion of edges selected by a criterion that maximizes early cuts of subspaces of the search space.

+A good algorithm explanation is at http://www.cs.berkeley.edu/~demmel/cs267/assignment4.html

+The Rust implementation follows closely the C++ one.